-/48/ Proforma Consolidated retained earnings is the average of reported consolidated retained earnings over the four quarters ended June 30, 2000.

-is seeking authority to use up to \$5.5 billion of the proceeds of financings authorized herein to acquire additional investments in EWGs and/or FUCOs.
-For the reasons outlined below, Exelon seeks authority to apply the proceeds of financings authorized herein to the acquisition of additional investments in EWGs and FUCOs so long as its aggregate investment in EWGs and FUCOs (as that term is defined in Rule 53) does not exceed \$5.5 billion (the "Modified Rule 53 Test")./49/ Exelon requests that the Commission approve an aggregate limitation of \$4 billion immediately and reserve jurisdiction over the remaining \$1.5 billion pending completion of the record.
+At March 31, 2000, the pro forma consolidated amount of Exelon's aggregate investment in EWGs and FUCOs as that term is defined in Rule 53 was \$151.4 million./42/ At that date, the pro forma consolidated retained earnings of Exelon, as defined, was negative while the March 31, 2000 number was \$14 million./43/ Consequently, Exelon will not satisfy the safe harbor requirement of Rule 53(a).
+As outlined in this Application-Declaration, however, Exelon is seeking authority to use up to \$5.5 billion of the proceeds of financings authorized herein to acquire additional investments in EWGs and/or FUCOs.
+For the reasons outlined below, Exelon seeks authority to apply the proceeds of financings authorized herein to the acquisition of additional investments in EWGs and FUCOs so long as its aggregate investment in EWGs and FUCOs (as that term is defined in Rule 53) does not exceed the sum of (a) 100% of retained earnings and (b) \$5.5 billion (the "Modified Rule 53 Test")./44/

-As of the date hereof, the only interest in EWGs of the Exelon System is through PECO's investment in AmerGen./50/ AmerGen, which is 50% owned by PECO, is an EWG that owns the Clinton Power Station located in Clinton, Illinois, the Three Mile Island Unit 1 Nuclear Generating Facility located near Middletown, Pennsylvania and the Oyster Creek Nuclear Generating Station located near Toms River, New Jersey.
-AmerGen is in the process of acquiring the Vermont Yankee Nuclear Power Station.
-It is anticipated that AmerGen will acquire ownership of the Vermont Yankee facility by December 31, 2000.
+As of the date hereof, the only interest in EWGs of the Exelon System is through PECO's investment in AmerGen./45/ AmerGen, which is 50% owned by PECO, is an EWG that owns the Clinton Power Station and the Three Mile Island Unit 1 Nuclear Generating Facility.
+AmerGen is in the process of acquiring the Vermont Yankee Nuclear Power Station and Oyster Creek Nuclear Generating Station.
+It is anticipated that AmerGen will acquire ownership of the Vermont Yankee and Oyster Creek facilities by December 31, 2000.
 Exelon is expected to have no investments in FUCOs at the date of the Merger.

-2. Exelon's Compliance with Rule 53 Requirements.
+Exelon's Compliance with Rule 53 Requirements.

-Giving effect to the proposals contained herein Exelon will satisfy all of the conditions of Rule 53(a) except for clause (1) thereof, which requires that the aggregate at risk investment of the registered holding company in EWGs and FUCOs not exceed 50% of the holding company system's consolidated retained earnings./51/ None of the conditions specified in Rule 53(b) is or will be applicable./52/ Exelon will demonstrate below why complying with its proposed Modified Rule 53 Test will not result in any adverse consequences to Exelon, its Utility Subsidiaries or Exelon investors.
+Giving effect to the proposals contained herein Exelon will satisfy all of the conditions of Rule 53(a) except for clause (1) thereof, which requires that the aggregate at risk investment of the registered holding company in EWGs and FUCOs not exceed 50% of the holding company system's consolidated retained earnings./46/ None of the conditions specified in